p2pu/social-learning-course/_posts/2000-01-02-community.markdown

 - Who are other experts in the field who would want to contribute ideas and resources?
 - Reach out to 3-4 folks, show them your hackpad and ask for feedback and additional ideas.

-Copy and paste your answers and a link to your hackpads below :smile:
+Copy and paste your answers and a link to your hackpads [on discourse](http://thepeople.p2pu.org/category/how-to-build-a-learning-community/community)